site-u2023/config-software/README.md

-# OpenWrt For new settings All-in-one script Suitable for beginners
+# OpenWrt Initial Setup All-in-One Script Suitable for beginners

 :warning:**Please contact us if you have any problems**